muxailk/muxailk/README.md

 ### About me

-I've been learning to code since I was 13 in 2018.
-I started with trying to implement a complex calculator with Python but I didn't manage.
-Then my good friend advised me to start learning Frontend development.
-So did I. After some time there was a period when it all seemed to me very boring and uninteresting and suddenly I enjoyed coding with Python.
-I developed several Telegram bots, VK and YouTube parsers and integrated it to one project.
-But then I decided that it wasn't the very thing I'd like to work on.
-So I continued to study Frontend development.
-After I had learned HTML, CSS, Sass, JavaScript, client-server interaction, etc at a good level, I wanted to try myself as a Backend Developer.
-And here the fun begins!
-I really found a passion for Backend!
-Since 2020 I spend at least 5 hours a day developing in this direction.
-It's 2023 now and I'm am a Fullstack Developer, working as a freelancer&#128176;

 * 🌍  I'm based in Russia, Vladimir
 * 🖥️  See my portfolio at [no-link](https://)
 * ✉️  You can contact me at [mihey0104@gmail.com](mailto:mihey0104@gmail.com)